econnet/econ/plan.rst

 - We develop *anger* to prepare our body to defend resources
 - We become *sad* when we realize a resource is lost

-.. note:: Dependence on resources is the evolutionary cause of emotions.
+To summarize: Dependence on resources is the evolutionary cause of emotions.

 That emotions `long predate`_ the dawn of mankind is proven by